Derry City and Strabane District Council - Proposed Dog Control Orders

-Although dogs will still be able to exercise off lead in parks, when on a shared use pathway, this should be seen as a privilege for owners who can, and do, keep their dogs under control even when they are off lead.
+Dogs can be exercised off lead in parks when not being walked on a shared use pathway provided, they are kept under control at all times.
 Dogs which owners either can’t or don’t keep under control are at best a nuisance and at worst a danger to other park users.
-The Direction Order is the facility for a council officer who observes a dog not under sufficient control to tell that dog’s owner to put that dog on lead.
-It is hoped that all users, including walkers of well-controlled dogs, would welcome this facility to address uncontrolled dog behaviour as it is happening.
+The Direction Order enables an authorised council officer who observes a dog not under sufficient control to tell the person in charge of the dog to put it on a lead.
+It is hoped that all users, including walkers of well-controlled dogs, welcome this facility to address uncontrolled dog behaviour as it is happening.

 What do you mean by ‘under control’?

-It is impossible to list every scenario in which a dog falls under this description or outside it, but generally a dog will be considered to be under control if the owner remains aware of where the dog is and what is doing, and can call it to heel and have the dog return immediately.
+It is impossible to list every scenario in which a dog falls under this description or outside it, but generally a dog will be considered as under control if the owner remains aware of where the dog is, what is doing, and can call it to heel and have the dog return immediately.

-The Orders will be enforced by Dog Wardens; however, it is proposed that “Dogs on Lead by Direction” will include: Park Wardens, Cleansing Supervisors, Leisure Services Duty Managers, Neighbourhood Wardens, Litter Wardens and other council staff if deemed appropriate.
+The Orders are enforced by Dog Wardens; however, it is proposed that “Dogs on Lead by Direction” will include Park Wardens, Cleansing Supervisors, Leisure Services Duty Managers, Neighbourhood Wardens, Litter Wardens and other council staff if deemed appropriate.

 Is anyone exempt from the Orders?